 How can I borrow using my home equity?

-• Home Equity Lines of Credit (HELOC) are revolving lines of credit — meaning you can use funds as you need them (up to your line limit) and, as you pay down your balance, funds become available to use again.
+- Home Equity Lines of Credit (HELOC) are revolving lines of credit — meaning you can use funds as you need them (up to your line limit) and, as you pay down your balance, funds become available to use again.
 HELOCs let you access funds during a draw period (often 10 years), followed by a repayment period (often 20 years) when you can’t withdraw funds and must pay off your balance in full.
-During the draw period, you may have the option to either make interest-only or prinicipal and interest payments on the funds you withdraw.
+During the draw period, you may have the option to either make interest-only or principal and interest payments on the funds you withdraw.
 Most HELOCs have variable interest rates, but may offer the option to lock in a fixed rate on part of your balance.

 What can I use home equity financing for?

-You can use home equity financing for nearly anything, including home improvementsmanaging debt, large or unexpected medical bills, and big-ticket items like a wedding.
+You can use home equity financing for nearly anything, including home improvements, managing debt, large or unexpected medical bills, and big-ticket items like a wedding.
 A line of credit is handy when you have expenses over time, while a loan or cash-out refinance is useful when you need a large sum of money all at once.

 What are some home equity financing cautions?